 I love both Operations & Information Security, and feel that they are tightly intertwined.
 My opinion is that a developer or administrator who is security-minded is worth their weight in gold.

 I’m just as comfortable behind the keyboard as I am presenting to a large crowd—Just give me time to prepare!
+I feel like I have a great sense of humor, always try to remain positive, and try to build & lift others up.

 This is a blog I have migrated around from different platforms since 2004.
 It went like this if I recall correctly: